SSWConsulting/SSW.Rules.GPT/README.md

 - Jack Reimers (@jackreimers)
 - Adam Cogan (@adamcogan)

-## References

-- What is ChatGPT?
-As per https://ssw.com.au/rules/what-is-chatgpt
-- Using OpenAI Embeddings.
-As per https://ssw.com.au/rules/openai-embeddings
-- Building APIs with NextJS.
-As per https://ssw.com.au/rules/nextjs-apis

 ## Issue Templates

 To see the reasoning behind these issue templates see the rule: